-A British army officer who resigns his commission on the eve of his unit's embarkation to a mission against Egyptian rebels seeks to redeem his cowardice by secretly aiding his former comrades disguised as an Arab.
+Resigning his commission on the eve of his unit's deployment against Egyptian rebels, a British officer seeks to redeem his cowardice by secretly aiding his former comrades - disguised as an Arab.
 When his unit is overwhelmed and captured by the rebels, the hero finds an opportunity to return the 'feathers' of cowardice sent to him by his former comrades by freeing them.
 Written by

 Ethne's hair changes after her father leaves the room and Harry has received the feathers in the mail.
 See more »

 Why worry?
 Be a coward and be happy.

 I AM a coward, Doctor.
 If I'd been anything but a soldier I might have lived my whole life and concealed it.
 But to be a soldier AND a coward is to be an impostor, a menace to the men whose lives are in your hands.